Benefits of Espresso | is it good for you?

 As a writer, I often have a bad mood or get tired of writing, and a shot of Espresso actually helps a lot in improving the mood.

-The aromas and flavors of espresso stimulate the senses and promote relaxation.
+The aromas and flavors of espresso stimulate the senses, promote relaxation, and make you feel happy.

 Plus, let’s not forget the social aspect of coffee.
 Nothing brings people together like a good old-fashioned coffee break.
 Whether it’s catching up with friends, bonding with coworkers, or just enjoying a quiet moment, coffee is the perfect excuse to take a little break from the hustle and bustle of life.